Let’s start with the bad stuff.

-If you’re a digital nomad I’d suggest staying put in the major cities to do the bulk of your work.
+If you need fast internet and places to get stuff done, the major cities offer more opportunities.
 Venture out to the islands with the understanding that you won’t be able to do more than an hour’s connected work (without losing your mind).

 Use the time for writing, brainstorming, or any other activity that can go offline.